 There is also detailed information surviving in relation to Mooncoin from the 1650s when Oliver Cromwell and his army conquered Ireland and subsequently made official records when locals were transplanted.
 In fact, Oliver Cromwell passed close to Mooncoin after taking control of Wexford Town and New Ross.
 He came over the Walsh mountains and on looking down on Mooncoin and the surrounding area is reputed to have said; "This is land worth fighting for".

 Firstly, some background to Cromwell's 'conquest' of Ireland.
 There was a rebellion in Ireland, mainly in Ulster, in 1641 were many Protestants planters were killed by the local Irish (cir 5000 killed).
 There was roughly the same number of Catholics killed in retaliation.
-The 'tabloid' news-sheets in London went into overdrive in the years proceeding this, greatly exaggerating the number of Protestant settlers killed.
+The tabloid news-sheets in London went into overdrive in the years proceeding this, greatly exaggerating the number of Protestant settlers killed.
 Cromwell saw his invasion in 1649 as revenge against the 'barbarous Irish wretches' for these acts committed in 1641.
 He also needed to regain control of the country as there was a Confederation (type of government) in Kilkenny City which was governing most of the country.
 The Confederation of Kilkenny was made up of a mixture of Catholic and Protestant members loyal to the King of England (Charles I) whom Cromwell had arrested and eventually executed.
 Cromwell sided with the Parliament at Westminster instead.
 When Cromwell sailed for Ireland, it was his first time ever leaving England and he arrived (with severe seasickness) in Ringsend, Dublin in August 1649.

 Cromwell is most infamous in Ireland for the genocide he committed in Drogheda, Co Louth, where 3000 men, women and children were massacred (this occurred on Sept 11, 1649, their own '9/11').
 The dead were mostly Catholic.
 Even at the time it was considered shocking, as women, children and the elderly were usually spared in 17th century warfare.
-He is also accused of not giving 'quarter'.
+He was also accused of not giving 'quarter'.
 This is when people surrender, they are meant to be spared and taken prisoner.
-Cromwell felt however he was doing Gods work, and that God was on his side.
+Cromwell felt however he was doing God's work, and that God was on his side.
 If things worked out for him, which they often did (weather etc), it was God guiding him to victory.
 The only town that gained any success was Clonmel.
 Here Cromwell lost around 2,000 men.

 Soon after Cromwell's conquest of Ireland he started a policy of 'transplantation'.
-This involved moving the native landowners who had not sided with him to western counties (where the land was poorer; "to hell or to Connaught").
+This involved moving the native landowners, who had not sided with him, to western counties (where the land was poorer; "to hell or to Connaught").
 This was decided under the 'Act of Settlement'.
-This Act defined that, to pay the wage bill of Cromwell's army who were in Ireland since 1649, it was decided to pay them with land from the conquered Irish, as opposed to actual money which was scarce.
+To pay the wage bill of Cromwell's army who were in Ireland since 1649, it was decided to pay them with land from the conquered Irish, as opposed to actual money which was scarce.
 At one stage the leaders in Dublin and London were pushing to remove all catholics to Connaught.
-However, it was then decided to move just land owning catholics and give them a third or two thirds in value, of their conquered land, in Connaught.
+However, it was then decided to move just land owning catholics and give them a third to two thirds in value, of their conquered land, in Connaught.
 Poorer catholics and labourers stayed put, so to work the land for their new landlords.
 Protestants already based in Connaught had the option of exchanging their land for better land in Leinster or Munster.
 All catholic priests were also told to leave the country.
 A man who had supplied thousands of horses for Cromwell was given vast tracks of lands in south Kilkenny, Tipperary and Carlow for his payment.
 He was known as Ponsonby, but the family later received the title the 'Earls of Bessborough'.

 Here is an extract from the official documentation in London dated April 1653: